caufero/thebridge-optimized-docs/docs/01-foundations/02-3p3-overview.md

 > **Every MET (Meta-Attribute) has exactly one OPE (Operation).**

-This is referred to as *non-negotiable* and called the foundation of the entire system.
+This is *non-negotiable* and is the foundation of the entire system.

 * MET represents universal attributes (56 of them).
 * OPE represents universal operations (56 of them).

-The uploaded file lists samples of MET and OPE records, confirming the attributes, their Type, Domain, examples, and 1:1 linking between the two sets.

 This correspondence is essential because NATURA manifests through operations exactly aligned with the ASPETTO definition.

 ---

 ## **2.7 Why 3P3 Is Revolutionary**

-Based directly on the guide:

 ### **Unified Ontology**